shadowlack/shadowlack-core-book/diseases/magimetachrosis.md

 title: Magimetachrosis
 description:
 published: true
-date: 2020-09-06T20:12:06.195Z
+date: 2020-09-06T20:31:25.124Z
 tags: diseases, magia morbii
 editor: markdown
 ---

-**Magimetachrosis** is a medical condition which causes the skin of the afflicted to continually change colour.
-It is a mild *magia morbus*, or magical disease, and while it is curable, its effects are usually temporary.
+**Magimetachrosis** is mild *magia morbus*, or magical disease.

-Metachrosis (changing colour at will) is a natural phenomenon which can be witnessed in certain animals.
+Metachrosis (changing colour at will) is a distinct natural phenomenon which can be witnessed in certain animals.

 ## Symptoms
+Causes the skin and/or pelt of the afflicted to continually change colour.

 ## Causes

 ## Prevention and Treatment
+While curable, Magimetachrosis' effects are usually temporary.